 Provide a proofreading and editing service

-If you prefer editing content to writing it, then starting a proofreading business might be a better option for you.
+If you prefer editing content to write it, then starting a proofreading business might be a better option for you.
 A variety of people need proofreaders on a regular basis — copy-editing is in high demand.

 It goes without saying that a strong knowledge of grammar and spelling is required for proofreaders.
-Knowing the rules for correct apostrophe usage, US/UK spelling, and when to use en and em dashes are just a few of the basic elements you need to provide a stellar service for clients.
+Knowing the rules for correct apostrophe usage, US/UK spelling, and when to use en and em dashes are just a few of the basic elements you need to provide stellar service for clients.

 And if you know another language, then you’ve got a great unique selling point that adds another string to your bow.
-It essentially doubles your potential client base, helping you stand out from your competitors that little bit more.
+It essentially doubles your potential client base, helping you stand out from your competitors a little bit more.

 Create an online CV and sign up to a freelancing platform such as UpWork or Fiverr.
 Work might be slow at first.
 But the more positive references you get from clients, the more work you will receive (and the more you can charge too).